 Want to switch your Optus mobile handset to another network, but can't get past the network lock?
 Here's what you need to do.

-How to unlock an Optus prepaid phone
+How to unlock an Optus phone

 An unlocked handset is one that can be used on any network, and that means you can take advantage of the wide range of plans available to you, especially if you opt for a prepaid phone plan.
 Mobile number portability allows you to take the same number with you within Australia, so you don't even have to update your contact details when you do.

 That means you can take advantage of any special deals that other telcos can offer.
 It also opens up the phone for international roaming SIMs if you plan to travel, which can be a much cheaper alternative than paying fixed telco roaming rates.

 Clearly, you need to make sure that there's enough value in the phone if an unlocking fee will be charged, because there's little point shelling out up to $80 on a phone that didn't cost you that much.
 Just make sure that you responsibly recycle or re-gift your handset if you're not planning to use it any more.

 Put your newly-unlocked phone to good use with one of these mobile plans: